The Best & Worst Places to Buy New Carpet

 These corporately-owned conglomerates blanket the airwaves with constant and repetitive TV commercials, radio ads, billboards and bus stops!
 They have thousands of locations located all over the country.
 I think home improvement warehouses like Lowe's and Home Depot should be avoided because they use private labels, they farm out their installations to other companies, they require payment upfront at the time of purchase, and they may even charge you a fee to come out and measure your home.
 Should you have a carpet problem, they may just tell you to contact the installation company or contact the carpet manufacturer directly.

 In many cases, it is quite possible that if you have a problem or complaint, no one (from the place where you bought it) is willing to step up to help you or accept responsibility for your problem or complaint.
 You could easily end up stuck with a carpet that you are unhappy with.
-Do a Google search for "home depot carpet installation complaints" to see for yourself.
+If you are interested, do a Google search for "home depot carpet installation complaints" to see what some homeowners have to say, then decide for yourself.

 ©2021 Alan Fletcher - All Rights Reserved.